 - Wrap the tinsel all the way up the cone, using hot glue to secure it.
 Use just enough glue, to hold the garland in place, no need to use it the entire time.

 - When you have reached the top, secure the end of the tinsel carefully to the tip of the cone base.
 If using paper cones, tuck the end of the garland into the hole of your cone.

 - Add any decoration you think it may need.
 I’m happy with my tinsel DIY Christmas trees as they are.

-* You can also use sewing pins with colourful head instead of hot glue.
+* You can also use sewing pins with the colorful head instead of hot glue.
 That way, sewing pins act like little ornaments on your tree.
-Choose colour that matches your tinsel.
+Choose a color that matches your tinsel.